CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2020-10-09-Versioning-data-files-for-machine-learning-projects.md

 ---
 layout: post
 title: Versioning data files for machine learning projects with DVC
+description: 'Versioning data files for machine learning projects with DVC.'
 categories: tech
 date: 2020-10-09
 published: true
 ---
 # DVC Tutorial

 Machine Learning projects deals with both the data and code.
 DVC is a tool which